ehowey/gatsby-theme-catalyst/README.md

 });
 ```

+### Changing logo sizes

+A common change you will need to make is to the logo size.
+The logo sizes are managed in the following location: `...src/gatsby-plugin-theme-ui/sizes.js`.
+In many cases the size of your logo will control the size of your navbar/header.
+There is also an option in the sizes file which can override the auto height inherited from content and specify a fixed height.

 ### Advanced development and contributing

 You can use this main repository to do advanced development work using yarn workspaces.
 Fork this repository.
 Clone a local copy of your fork and get to work!
 I would love to see what you make happen!